Connect GitHub

 Git Connect

-2. Click Connect GitHub.
+2. Click GitHub.
 This redirects you to GitHub so you can authorize Render to access your repositories.

 3. You’re then redirected back to the Render Dashboard, which now displays a list of your GitHub repos: